01 June 2018

 Publication

-This report on ‘secondary data analysis on women’s experience of domestic violence and other forms of violence’ is developed based on the results of the Cambodia Demographic and Health Survey (CDHS) and the national survey of the World Health Organization in 2015.
+The report on ‘secondary data analysis on women’s experience of domestic violence and other forms of violence’ is developed based on the results of the Cambodia Demographic and Health Survey (CDHS) and the national survey of the World Health Organization in 2015, in close collaboration and efforts between the Ministry of Women’s Affairs, the National Institute of Statistics, the Ministry of Planning and the Ministry of Health together with development partners such as the United Nations of Population Fund (UNFPA) and Australian Government’s Aid.
+This report presented a more in-depth data that can contribute to violence prevention policy development for Cambodia.

 Publications